gabetedja/analysis-of-league-of-legends-top-vs-bot/README.md

 top laners and bot laners.
 The question to be answered is "Does my model perform the same for both top laners and bot laners?"

-### Null Hypothesis (H₀):
+#### Null Hypothesis (H₀):
 The model is equally fair for both top laners and bot laners.
 The difference in RMSE is down to random chance.

-### Alternate Hypothesis (H₁):
+#### Alternate Hypothesis (H₁):
 The model is less fair for one group compared to the other.
 The difference in RMSE is not random.

 My test statistic will be the absolute difference in RMSE, and our significance level is 0.05.

 #### Result
-After performing the permutation test, we reject the null hypothesis because the p_value is 0.015, less than 0.05 and thus our observed statistic is extreme, meaning that our model is not equally fair to top and bot lane.
+After performing the permutation test, we reject the null hypothesis because the p-value is 0.015, less than 0.05 and thus our observed statistic is extreme, meaning that our model is not equally fair to top and bot lane.